olabuzzy/Retail-App-Cloud-Infrastructure/README.md

 - Infrastructure as Code with Terraform using a file-per-resource approach
 - Secure, scalable application hosting on EKS
 - Automated CI/CD pipeline for infrastructure with GitHub Actions
 - Integration of Namecheap DNS with AWS ALB and ACM for SSL termination

+## USER -ACCESS
+- I provisioned an IAM user in AWS and integrated it with the Kubernetes cluster through RBAC (Role-Based Access Control).
+Using this setup, I bound the user’s AWS identity to a Kubernetes role, assigning permissions that allow the user to read, list, and describe cluster resources.
+This ensures secure, fine-grained access control while maintaining limited privilege.

 This deployment approach is production-ready and can be extended for scaling, monitoring, and further automation.

 ---